EBS 2026학년도 수능특강 영어독해연습 01강

 10 상상을 통한 현실 연습

-Many studies have shown that the brain cannot recognize ____ difference between a well-imagined experience and the real thing.
+Many studies have shown that the brain cannot recognize the difference between a well-imagined experience and ____ real thing.

-Now, ____ yourself biting into the lemon.
+Now, imagine ____ biting into the lemon.

-Through visualizing, you are practicing for ____
+Through visualizing, you are practicing ____ reality.

 11 연구 가설의 수정

-In addition to ____ a hypothesis by being more specific about which amounts of one variable had what effect, you can change a hypothesis by being more specific about which aspect of a variable had what effect.
+In addition to changing a hypothesis by being more specific about which amounts of one variable had what effect, ____ can change a hypothesis by being more specific about which aspect of a variable had what effect.

-Is it encoding, rehearsal, organization, ____ retrieval?
+Is it ____ rehearsal, organization, or retrieval?

-The component strategy has paid off for social psychologists who have broken down prejudice into its conscious and unconscious dimensions and for personality psychologists who have ____ down global (overall) self-esteem into different types (body self-esteem, academic self-esteem, social self-esteem, etc.).
+The component strategy ____ paid off for social psychologists who have broken down prejudice into its conscious and unconscious dimensions and for personality psychologists who have broken down global (overall) self-esteem into different types (body self-esteem, academic self-esteem, social self-esteem, etc.).

 12 리더십과 직원의 태도